harshkunz/harshkunz/README.md

 <h2>About me</h2>

-⚡ I am Harsh Pratap, a software developer.
-I am very keen to learn new technologies and use them to either 💬 create something useful or improve the existing softwares.
+<h3>👋 Hi, I'm Harsh Pratap</h3>

+⚡I'm a Software Developer passionate about exploring new technologies and leveraging them to 💡 build impactful solutions or ⚙️ enhance existing software.
+Whether it's crafting efficient systems or experimenting with emerging tools, I'm always driven by curiosity and purpose.

 ![alt text](p1.png)